 Fitting exponential models.
 The following represents a common approach for estimating growth rates from growth curve data, and was used as a benchmark for our new approach (see Figure 2 and black dashed lines in Figure 4 and Figure 5).
-A polynomial is fitted to the mean of the growth curve data N(t).
-The time of maximum growth rate tmax is found by differentiating the fitted polynomial and finding the maximum of the derivative.
-Values a and b are found such that f(t)=b+at describes a tangent line at the point of maximum growth (tmax, N(tmax)).
-The intercept b and the slope a are interpreted as the initial density N0=eb and the growth rate r=a in an exponential growth model N(t)=N0ert (N0 is usually disregarded).
+A polynomial p(t) is fitted to the mean of the growth curve data N(t).
+The time of maximum growth rate tmax is found by differentiating the fitted polynomial and finding the time at which the maximum of the derivative max(p(t)) occurs.
+Then, a linear function at+b is fitted to the log of the growth curve logN(t) in the neighborhood of tmax (e.g. at five surrounding time points).
+The parameters a and b are then interpreted as the growth rate r=a and the log of the initial population density b=logN0.